My Role Has Ended

 Your role as caregiver ended more than two years ago.
-You find yourself compelled to make a difference in the lives of other caregivers.
-You share information readily with caregivers in the earlier stages, you start a business dedicated to helping family caregivers or you find a job in which you assist family caregivers.
-And, you treasure each relationship you have in your life, recognizing that each day, and your health, should never be taken for granted.
+You find yourself compelled to make a difference in the lives of other family caregivers.
+You share information readily with family caregivers in the earlier stages.
+Perhaps you start a business dedicated to helping family caregivers or you find a job in which you assist family caregivers.
+Maybe you just make it habit to smile at everyone because you know you could be smiling at a family caregiver in need.
+You treasure each relationship you have in your life, recognizing that each day and your good health should never be taken for granted.

 Your Keyword: Treasure

-To integrate your former role as a caregiver into your new life
+To integrate your former role as a family caregiver into your new life.

 To implement your lessons learned from your role as caregiver, from your caree and from your family members and friends.
 During this stage, which can last as long you wish, even your lifetime, you reap the benefits of your efforts.

 As a "Godspeed Caregiver," what can you do?